 BRC believes this rule needs to be withdrawn, and we are encouraging all our members and allies to support us in asking the BLM to withdraw this rule.

 We were encouraged to learn that opposition to this rule is building in the U.S. Senate.
 Senator John Barrasso is sponsoring legislation which would require the director of the BLM to withdraw proposed rule.
 Widespread disapproval of this rule will go a long way in getting this legislation passed to prevent the rule from going into effect.
-The current co-sponsors of the Senate bill are:
+There is also another bill that includes the same language to #withdraw the rule.
+The current co-sponsors of these Senate bills are:

 UPDATE: The House of Representatives also has the same legislation sponsored by Rep. John Curtis.
 The following representatives are co-sponsors of the legislation: